Cookie Jar Group: Television

+Programming

 Cookie Jar TV

 At the time of Cookie Jar's acquisition of the company, DIC had been programming a weekend morning block for CBS known as KEWLopolis.
 On February 24, 2009, it was announced that CBS had renewed its contract with Cookie Jar for the block through 2012.
-For the 2009–10 television season, the block was re-branded as Cookie Jar TV.
-Cookie Jar TV was discontinued after the 2012–13 television season; it was succeeded in 2013–14 by CBS Dream Team, which is programmed by Litton Entertainment.
+For the 2009–10 television season, the block was rebranded as Cookie Jar TV.
+Beginning with the 2011–12 television season, Cookie Jar TV was branded as Team Toon in television promos outside the block.
+Cookie Jar TV was succeeded in 2013–14 by CBS Dream Team, which is programmed by Litton Entertainment.

 Cookie Jar Toons

 On November 1, 2008, This TV launched airing Cookie Jar's daily children's programming block Cookie Jar Toons which provided children's and E/I-oriented programming.

 Cookie Jar Kids Network

 Cookie Jar Kids Network (formerly DIC Kids Network) was a children's programming block that aired selected Cookie Jar programs on local Fox, MyNetworkTV, and independent stations to provide them with a source of educational and informational (E/I) programming required by American broadcast standards.
 Syndicated by Ascent Media, it ceased broadcasting on September 18, 2011.